reena2703/port-swigger-web-security-labs/Cross-site-scripting/DOM-XSS-jQuery-selector-hashchange/README.md

 # Cross-Site Scripting (XSS) – DOM-Based XSS
+(Web Security Academy)

+DOM-based XSS vulnerabilities occur entirely on the **client side**.
+The server may return safe content, but insecure JavaScript logic in the browser allows attackers to execute malicious code.

+---

-## Lab: DOM XSS in jQuery Selector Sink Using a hashchange Event
+## Lab: DOM XSS in jQuery Selector Sink Using a Hashchange Event

 **Category:** Cross-site scripting
 **Type:** DOM-based XSS
 **Level:** Apprentice
 **Status:** Solved

 ---

 ## What This Lab Is About

-This lab demonstrates a **DOM-based XSS vulnerability** caused by unsafe use of jQuery’s `$()` selector with attacker-controlled data from `location.hash`.
+This lab demonstrates a DOM-based XSS vulnerability on the **home page**, where:

-The page automatically scrolls to a post whose title is taken from the URL hash.
-Because the hash value is not sanitized, it can be abused to inject HTML and execute JavaScript in the victim’s browser.
+- The application reads user input from `location.hash`
+- The value is passed directly into a jQuery `$()` selector
+- A `hashchange` event triggers the vulnerable code
+- Malicious HTML is interpreted and executed in the browser

 ---